-CPS Energy works independently, as well as with the San Antonio Economic Development Foundation ("SAEDF") and other local economic development agencies, to recruit, retain and encourage the expansion of targeted businesses throughout CPS Energy's service territory.
-Strategic initiatives include the pro-active recruitment of the following industries which have the most potential advantage to CPS Energy: clean energy technology, manufacturing, aviation, aerospace, automotive, life sciences / bio-medical, cyber-security / information technology, logistics / distribution, corporate business services and large-scale retail developments.
+CPS Energy works independently, as well as with the Greater: SATX and other local economic development agencies, to recruit, retain and encourage the expansion of targeted businesses throughout CPS Energy's service territory.
+Strategic initiatives include pro-active recruitment of the following industries which have the most potential advantage to CPS Energy: clean energy technology, manufacturing, aviation, aerospace, automotive, life sciences/bio-medical, cyber-security/information technology, logistics/distribution, corporate business services and large-scale retail developments.

-CPS Energy, through its partnership with SAEDF, assists in the recruitment of new company locations / expansions into the CPS Energy service territory.
+CPS Energy, through its partnership with Greater: SATX, assists in the recruitment of new company locations/expansions into the CPS Energy service territory.
 These companies represent diverse industries including business service operations, manufacturing, distribution, new energy, healthcare and bioscience, finance, and information technology.
-Some of the new and expanding companies include: Toyota and its major supplier Aisin AW, Navistar, Pabst Brewing Co., OKIN BPS, Ernst & Young, Cuisine Solutions, AMERIVET, The Hut Group, JPSECURE, Grunt Style, Cell Right Technologies, and Renu Robotics.
-All of these companies represent new megawatt growth for CPS Energy, as these companies alone provide over 2,800 jobs and more than \$160 million in local capital expenditures.
+Some of the new and expanding companies include Toyota and its major supplier Aisin AW, Navistar, DeLorean Motor Company Headquarters, Pabst Brewing Co., OKIN BPS, Ernst & Young, Cuisine Solutions, AMERIVET, The Hut Group, JPSECURE, Grunt Style, and Cell Right Technologies.
+All these companies represent new megawatt growth for CPS Energy, as these companies alone provide over 2,400 jobs and more than \$380 million in local capital expenditures.
 Additional potential collaborative efforts with private corporations and governmental entities may have additional positive impacts on CPS Energy's business.

 CPS Energy is also at the forefront within the San Antonio community by leading the way into the New Energy Economy ("NEE").
 The NEE is built on partnerships with companies who share CPS Energy's belief in clean energy, innovation, and energy efficiency.
 Since 2011, CPS Energy has worked with a number of partners to turn those principles into economic development while protecting the environment and helping its customers use energy more efficiently.
-Furthermore, these partner companies, which have relocated their headquarters / offices to the San Antonio area, have fully supported CPS Energy's Vision 2020 and now turn their attention in support of CPS Energy's Flexible Path strategy.

-All of the New Energy Economy partners are fully committed to reaching their respective economic milestones.
+All the New Energy Economy partners are fully committed to reaching their respective economic milestones.
 Nevertheless, some partners have experienced economic setbacks related to the COVID-19 pandemic and may experience additional setbacks due to the 2021 Winter Weather Event.
 As a result, these partners are restructuring their business models which is temporarily preventing them from attaining some of their economic commitments.

-To date, CPS Energy's NEE partners have contributed to San Antonio's economic development as follows:
+To date, CPS Energy's NEE partners have contributed to the City's economic development as follows: